Published June 26, 2014

 Liu also will be charged with developing and implementing a cohesive and comprehensive program that includes, but is not limited to, excellence and innovation in teaching, the scholarship of teaching and learning, learning outcomes assessment at the classroom and program level, the effective use of technology in the classroom, and expanding the quality, diversity and scope of faculty development opportunities.

 Liu joined the UB Department of Learning and Instruction in 2002.
-Prior to coming the university, he served as a high school science teacher and research associate in China, and as a tenured faculty member at St. Francis Xavier University and University of Prince Edward Island in Canada.
+Prior to coming to the university, he served as a high school science teacher and research associate in China, and as a tenured faculty member at St. Francis Xavier University and University of Prince Edward Island in Canada.

 In addition to serving as associate dean in GSE, he was interim chair of the Department of Learning and Instruction, and a board member of the National Association for Research in Science Teaching (NARST), a worldwide organization that promotes teaching and learning through research.